BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 4 - We Have a Survivor 1e7fda674d69800a9f77e77fcd127e54.md

 It does not know that it won the jackpot of a galactic lottery ticket.

-But it suspects… it wasn’t supposed to make it.

 And sometimes, late at night, or bright in the day, beneath skies littered with fluorescent stars, or the looming moon, or the shining sun, someone will look up and say:

 “I wonder if anything else is out there - looking at the same sky as us.”